js-soft/ferretdb-github-action/README.md

 The FerretDB telemetry can be enabled using the `ferretdb-telemetry` input.
 The default value is `disabled`.
 Learn more about FerretDB's telemetry [here](https://docs.ferretdb.io/telemetry/#configure-telemetry).

+By default FerretDB will be started using sqlite.
+By setting `use-postgres` to `true` you can switch the database engine to PostgreSQL.

 ## Usage

 ```yaml